Danielarique/github-games/README.md

 ## Welcome to GitHub Games - Omar Vásquez.

-## Daniela rique Cambio 1 qa
+## Daniela rique Cambio 1 dev

 ##Otro cambio
 ## Daniela rique Porras
 ##dev

-A project based learning activity for people who are getting started with Git and GitHub
+A project based learning activity for people who are getting started with Git and GitHub. cambio dev

 You can play the game at: https://githubschool.github.io/github-games/